-This course has live meetups for Q & A, typically one hour every other week.
-If you cannot attend, you can recoup the points for the session by watching the recording and submitting a 300-word summary/response.
+This course has live meetups, typically one hour every module.
+If you cannot attend, you can recoup most of the points for the session by watching the recording and submitting a 500-word summary/response.
 Since these sessions will be audio-visually recorded, those who participate with their camera engaged are agreeing to have their video, image, or voice recorded.